-MEG's success is dependent on its ability to attract and retain a dedicated group of high performing employees, top management and quality directors.
-MEG's compensation programs are therefore designed to be competitive within the marketplace, to reward employees and management for achievements and duration of service to the Corporation and to promote alignment of interests between the directors and shareholders of the Corporation.
+MEG's success is dependent on its ability to attract, retain and motivate a dedicated group of high performing employees, top management and quality directors.
+MEG's compensation programs are therefore designed to be competitive within the marketplace, to reward employees and management for achievements and duration of service to the Corporation and to promote alignment of interests between the directors, officers and employees of the Corporation and the shareholders of the Corporation.
 MEG's compensation programs have been designed to foster decisions and actions that result in the Corporation's growth and in the creation of both near-term and long-term shareholder value.